greg-raven/Impeachment-Chronicles/_posts/2024-07-03-trump-tyranny.md

 The Court clarified that unofficial actions are not immune, and has remanded the case back to District Court Judge Tanya Chutkan to determine what constitutes an official act versus a private one.

-Moreover, the majority emphasized that official acts cannot be used as evidence in a potential trial, which could complicate Smith's efforts to establish Trump’s motive and other critical aspects of the case against him.
+Moreover, the majority emphasized that official acts cannot be used as evidence in a potential trial, which could complicate Smith's efforts to establish Trump's motive and other critical aspects of the case against him.
 Trump's team also is trying to make the case that his criminal conviction for falsifying financial records should be nullified as well.
 Trump's sentencing hearing in the case will now be held on September 18.

 Source: Alan Herrera, comicsands.com/timothy-snyder-trump-america-ends-2668680948.html